apigee/istio-mixer-adapter/samples/apigee/grpc/README.md

 1. Install Istio from a master or 1.1.x build

-2. Deploy adapter into Kubernetes

-        kubectl apply -f samples/apigee/grpc/apigee-adapter.yaml

-3. Generate (or edit) the handler file
+2. Generate (or edit) the handler file

         apigee-istio -u {your username} -p {your password} -o {your organization name} -e {your environment name} provision --grpc > samples/apigee/grpc/handler.yaml

-4. Connect Istio to adapter
+3. Deploy adapter and connect Istio

-        kubectl apply -f samples/apigee/grpc
+        kubectl apply -f samples/apigee/grpc/handler.yaml

 Notes:

-* Using the `--grpc` flag requires an new build of apigee-istio.
-Alternatively, just edit the sample file.
-* The `authentication-policy.yaml` and `httpapispec.yaml` files in `samples/apigee` may also still
-be used as normal.
+* The `authentication-policy.yaml` and `httpapispec.yaml` files in `samples/apigee` may be used as before.

 ## Usage